 Due to how far north the Scottish highlands are, the daylight hours vary drastically from summer into winter.
 In the peak of summer, there will be nights when it does not seem to get dark at all, with a constant twilight sitting on the horizon.
 In contrast, during the winter months, the daylight hours are very short, some days only have 5 hours of sunshine.
 It is important to bear this in mind when you visit during winter and remember that you do not have as much daylight to see as many sights as in the summer.

-If you get a clear night, the benefits of the early sunrise is that there are more hours of possible northern light sightings!
+If you get a clear night, the benefit of the early sunset is that there are more hours of possible northern light sightings!

 Winter Colours in Scotland

 Winter may not be the brightest time to visit the Scottish Highlands, the flowers are not in bloom and the trees have been laid bare.
 However, perhaps the most beautiful characteristic of the Scottish Flora is the colour it produces across the hills during the winter.